kpate402/RRRDonations/README.md

 # RRRDonations

-RRRDonations is a project initial RRR Donations is a project aimed to streamline connecting donors and beneficiaries to nonprofit organizations by creating an efficient donation management platform.
+RRRDonations is a project aimed to streamline connecting donors and beneficiaries to nonprofit organizations by creating an efficient donation management platform.
 This application is trying to reach the donations and charity domain to better help the less fortunate.
 We, Saahi Arumilli, Yibin Li, Kush Patel, Pawel Rozanski, created our prototype based on the original idea created by Group 20 in Fall 2023 by developers, Fatin, Jennifer, Edgar, and Joshua.
 Our prototype mainly consists of a RRRDonations class containing all frontend elements, DatabaseUtil class which contains all functions relating to the database, EmailUtil class which has elements to create our email functionality, Nonprofit, Donor, and Beneficiary classes, which store data for our user types.
 Additionally, information that can be contained in the Nonprofit, Donor, and Beneficiary classes, is also stored in our database

 # API Keys